Katy Jones, Ashwin Kumar

 Katy Jones and Ashwin Kumar argue that we can create a world in which the state empowers workers: one in which the state is on the side of people trying to get on in life.
 However, they show that there is no easy route: it requires overturning orthodoxies and established thinking on productivity, skills, unemployment policy, transport and childcare.
 If the Beveridge report was about anything, it was about not tinkering around the edges: the big challenges have to be faced.
 To lift ourselves out of our low-pay, low-productivity rut requires similarly bold thinking – and hopefully this book makes a start.

-Katy Jones is a Senior Research Associate in the Centre for Decent Work and Productivity at Manchester Metropolitan University.
+Katy Jones is a Research Fellow in the Centre for Decent Work and Productivity at Manchester Metropolitan University.
 She has previously held research positions at The Work Foundation (part of Lancaster University) and the University of Salford.
 She has published widely on topics including youth unemployment, homelessness, welfare conditionality and skills.

 Ashwin Kumar is Professor of Social Policy at Manchester Metropolitan University.
 He has previously worked as Chief Economist at the Joseph Rowntree Foundation, Senior Economic Advisor at the Department for Work and Pensions and as an economic advisor to Gordon Brown.